Founder - Himalayan International Film Festival

 Work is important for Khenrab but creating a community around his work is more important to him.
 "It's not about the best that comes out of what I do but rather it's all about the best that I can give to it," that's Khenrab's mantra in life.

-Professionally Khenrab works for Tasveer, a non profit based in Seattle where he has been filling in the role of Sponsorship Coordinator since 2017.
+Professionally Khenrab works for Tasveer, a non profit based in Seattle where he has been filling in the role of Sponsorship Coordinator since 2016.
 Tasveer organizes the largest South Asian Film Festival in the United States.
-On the side, he is also working on his personal project Lucy & Tenzin, a short film shot with 16mm film Arriflex camera.